nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 I mean... for **this article**, yes, but not for the series, no!
 Fear not.
 We are not done with Docker yet, not even close, we have lots of cool stuff to discover, and I want to keep writing about them (as long as you still want to read!).

-There are in particular two very important topics that I want to discuss, and I'm sure you have heard of them, they have:
+There are in particular two very important topics that I want to discuss, and I'm sure you have heard of them, they are:

 - Docker Swarm, and
 - docker-compose

-Both of them are very powerful tools, which open your world of possibility even more, but they are (alas) too often, _much_ too often confused with what I call "vanialla docker".
+Both of them are very powerful tools, which open your world of possibility even more, but they are (alas) too often, _much_ too often confused with what I call "vanilla docker".
 They sound attractive (and they are!) but beginners almost always jump to these tools too early.
 And then they must deal with all the notions we have covered in these 5 Parts, **plus** docker-compose and Docker Swarm.
-As logn as they follow "click-here, do this" tutorials, it's fine, but when they start havign problems on their own, they can't diagnose where the problems comes from.
+As long as they follow "click-here, do this" tutorials, it's fine, but when they start having problems on their own, they can't diagnose where the problems comes from.

 This is why I haven't talked about any of these tools yet.
 I tried to give you all the tools that I could think of to really understand what docker does, what docker is composed of and what docker can do.
 Now that you have these tools, I feel that we are ready to talk about Docker Swarm and docker-compose.
 So I think the next articles are going to be about them.
 I'm not sure of the order yet, so I prefer not to give that away (in fear of disappointment), but "It Is Coming.".

 In the mean time, I hope you will play with Docker and what we have learned together in these first 5 Parts, and I urge you to email me if anything is still not clicking, or if you feel the way I introduced a topic is still misleading (also I take "thank-you" email as well!).
 If you have any topic that you would like me to cover in upcoming Parts, also feel free to suggest by email.
-Also, last piece of news: I'm thinking about going freelance and take on some consulting missions regarding docker (maybe advise people on the way to build their stacks, maybe actually build the stack, review some already exising stack, etc.).
+Also, last piece of news: I'm thinking about going freelance and take on some consulting missions regarding docker (maybe advise people on the way to build their stacks, maybe actually build the stack, review some already existing stack, etc.).

 If you think you might be interested, don't hesitate to contact me.
 I still don't have the official status, etc, it's something I have been thinking about for quite some time.
 Now that this series is taking some traction, I feel it would be a good time.
-Anyway, for whatever reason, yo ucan contact me on [nschoe@protonmail.com](mailto:ns.schoe@protonmail.com).
+Anyway, for whatever reason, you can contact me on [nschoe@protonmail.com](mailto:ns.schoe@protonmail.com).

 I hope you liked the article, and see you in Part VI!